ranedk/tuts/rust/rusttuts/ownership-1.md

     some_string.push_str(", world");            // owns the reference, so can change it }
 ```
-However, to make it safe, you can only have ONE mutable reference at a tim
+However, to make it safe, you can only have ONE mutable reference at a time
 ```rust
 let mut s = String::from("hello");